Hamisa Mobetto

-Hamisa Hassan Mobetto (born December 10, 1994), is a Tanzanian singer, model, businesswoman and socialite.
+Hamisa Hassan Mobetto (born December 10, 1994), is a Tanzanian singer, actress, businesswoman and socialite.

 Early life and education

-She was born in Mwanza, Tanzania on the 10th December 1994 to a Muslim family and was passionate about music as a child.
-She pursued her career in music after completing high school.
+She was born in Mwanza, Tanzania on 10th December 1994 to a Muslim family and was passionate about modelling as a child.
+She pursued her career in modelling after completing high school.

 Career

 Model

-In 2011, she participated for the Miss Indian Ocean 2011 beauty pageant, she emerged as 2nd runner up.
+In 2011, she participated in the Miss Indian Ocean 2011 beauty pageant, and she emerged as 2nd runner up.
 That same year, she also emerged second which made her compete for Miss Tanzania 2011.
 In 2012, she participated in Miss University Africa and succeeded among the top 10.

-In 2017, She was nominated for People’s Choice Award and Super Mum at the Starqt International Awards.
+In 2017, She was nominated for the People’s Choice Award and Super Mum at the Starqt International Awards.

 In 2018, she won Female stylish Of The Year at the Swahili fashion Week Awards.
 That same year, she was appointed as the host of Miss Tanzania Beauty pageant.
 That same year, she was nominated for Best East African Woman Entrepreneur at the BEFFTA Awards.

 In December 2020, she won Best Female Digital Model of the Year at the Tanzania Digital Awards.